docsforadobe/premiere-scripting-guide/7 - Track Item object/trackitem.rst

 **Description**

-The projectItem from which the media is being drawn.
+The :ref:`projectItem` from which the media is being drawn.

 **Type**

-A **projectItem**.
+A :ref:`projectItem`.

 ----